 "There is no place for my work in the world.
 Will I have to abandon everything, and go back to real-estate development in order to survive?"

-I don't have any idea who voted for who for in the recent election.
-I voted for Hillary, and upon fully conceding that Donald Trump had actually won the election, I sunk into darkness.
+I don't have any idea who voted for who in the recent election.
+I voted for Hillary, and upon fully conceding that Donald Trump had actually won the election, I sank into darkness.

 I didn't expect that this election would bring up very real and very personal woundings for me.
-Ones that I have managed to silence and bury, rather than bring voice to carry to the light.
+Ones that I have managed to silence and bury for over a decade, rather than bring voice to and carry to the light.

 I loathe, that I am a statistic.